MrKmall/portfolio/README.md

 Hello, Muhammad Kemal Idris (A.K.A MrKmall) here.
 A curious person that want to catch his dreams.

 I have graduated from a Vocational School at Bogor City, Jawa Barat Indonesia studying Computer and Network Engineering.
 Now crossing the workline from "Hardware Based" to "Software Based".
+Currently studying at Universitas Terbuka in System Information major.

 After following some online lectures and joining a few programmer bootcamp, now I'm working as a software tester.
 For almost two years of experience, mostly doing manual testing but I can do automation testing too with Katalon Studio.